Michał Chrapek

 Michał Chrapek (born 3 April 1992) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Piast Gliwice.

 Club career

 Early career

-Chrapek started training football at age of 7 in community centre team at OPP Jaworzno.
-He played there as a right back for 3 years.
+Chrapek started training football aged seven in community centre team at OPP Jaworzno.
+He played there as a right back for three years.
 Then he joined Victoria Jaworzno.

 Wisła Kraków

 In 2007, he moved to Wisła Kraków youth team.
 On 15 March 2009, he made his debut in Młoda Ekstraklasa team of Wisła.
 On 11 December 2009, he made his first team debut in the Ekstraklasa game against Zagłębie Lubin.
 In August 2011, he signed a one-year loan deal with Kolejarz Stróże, where he played in all 30 games of the 2011–12 season, scoring 3 goals.

 Calcio Catania

 On 12 June 2014, Chrapek moved to Italy and signed for Calcio Catania.

 Lechia Gdańsk

 After an unsuccessful year in Italy, he signed for Polish Ekstraklasa side Lechia Gdańsk.